 The Georgetown Branch Corridor ends at its junction with the former B&O Metropolitan Branch rail line, in Lyttonsville about one mile west of downtown Silver Spring.
 Plans call for completing the Capital Crescent Trail along the Metropolitan Branch Corridor, now owned and operated by CSX Railroad, into the new Sarbanes Transit Center in downtown Silver Spring.
 It will connect there with the Metropolitan Branch Trail, an 8 mile long trail under development to Union Station in D.C.

 The Coalition is working to complete the Capital Crescent Trail into downtown Silver Spring, but the trail alignment is intertwined with the future Purple Line light rail transit alignment and the CSX right-of-way.
 The Trail will most likely be rebuilt alongside transit between Bethesda and Silver Spring as part of a joint Purple Line/Trail project.
 Preliminary Design began on this project in 2009, and the Maryland Transit Administration received approval from the FTA to enter the Preliminary Engineering Phase in 2011.
-Construction can begin in 2015 at the earliest, but difficulty securing state and federal construction funding was finally obtained in August 2017, and Purple Line construction preparation is scheduled to begin on September 5, 2017.
+After difficulties due to a legal challenge, state and federal construction funding was finally obtained in August 2017, and Purple Line construction preparation is scheduled to begin on September 5, 2017.
 This will unfortunately require closing the trail east of Bethesda for 4 to 5 years.
 For further information on the closure and the interim alternate route, see: